 Your English Teachers

-Your English teachers are natural choices not only because they are experts on the fundamentals of writing and grammar, but also because they are familiar with your writing in particular.
-English teachers can proofread your essay—catching grammatical errors, spelling mistakes, typos, and awkward phrasing—as well as edit it for structure and content.
+Your English teachers are default choices not only because they are experts on the fundamentals of writing and grammar, but also because they are familiar with your writing style and strengths.
+You can ask your English teachers to proofread your essay—catch grammatical errors, spelling mistakes, typos, and awkward phrasing—as well as offer suggestions on structure and content.

 Peers and Classmates

 Another good option is your peers and classmates.
 For the personal statement in particular, they are probably more likely than teachers to gauge whether your essay is a good reflection of you and your voice.
 It is called the personal statement for a reason, and your essay should definitely do its best to convey who you are to a reader.

 However, they are also students who haven’t been through the admissions process before, so take this fact into consideration.
 Contextualize their advice, and always consider whether their suggestions would change the core theme or tone of your essay.

 Your School Counselor

 A bit part of the school counselor’s job is to guide students through the college application process.
 Ideally, they should have the keenest eye on what works or doesn’t work for a college essay, and what colleges generally want to see in personal statements.

 You can go to your counselor for help with interpreting a prompt if you are struggling with ideas, or for review of an essay you’ve already written.
 For school-specific essays, your guidance counselor may be able to provide input as to what specific admissions committees like to see.
 Do remember that your counselor is not an admissions officer, so exercise your own judgement with regards to suggestions.